geophile/geophile.c/README.md

 Change `/usr/local` to whatever makes sense for your installation.
-If you use `/usr/local`, then Geophile header files will go to `/usr/local/include`, and `libgeophile.so` will go to `/usr/local/lib`.
+If you use `/usr/local`, then Geophile header files will go to `/usr/local/geophile/include`, and `libgeophile.so` will go to `/usr/local/lib`.
 Depending on where you are installing files, you may or may not need to run `make install` as root.

 ## Concepts

-In addition to OrderedIndex and Spatial Object, described above, `Geophile.C` relies on the following concepts.
+In addition to Ordered   Index and Spatial Object, described above, `Geophile.C` relies on the following concepts.

 ### Space